xmeltrut/rauma/docs/Error_handling.md

 }
 ```

-You do not need to list the exception controller in your mail list of controllers.
+You do not need to list the exception controller in your main list of controllers. `app.display_errors` is not used if you override the `error` function.